 Erwin Evans Smith, often referred to as “one of the greatest photographers of cowboy life,” created engaging and action-filled images of cowboys and ranch life that have come to symbolize the universal western cowboy type.

-Born on August 22, 1886 in Honey Grove, Texas, his family relocated to Bonham, Texas when he was just a child.
+Born on August 22, 1886, in Honey Grove, Texas, his family relocated to Bonham, Texas, when he was just a child.
 There, he was introduced to cowboys and cattle ranching, spending summers on his uncle’s ranch near Quanah, Texas.
 Showing talent while still very young, he began to sketch and paint the ranching life he became fascinated with.
 By this time, the era of the great trail drives was over, and he feared that the old ways of the cowboy were disappearing.
-Later, he would write of these early years, saying: “From the first time I laid eyes on the sun burnt plains of the West, with its grand scenery, I have been in love with its still, enchanted solitude.
+Later, he would write of these early years, saying: “From the first time I laid eyes on the sunburnt plains of the West, with its grand scenery, I have been in love with its still, enchanted solitude.
 Its change of colors no artist can portray.”

-In 1908, 40 of his photographs were shown in Boston, which led to a collaboration with the Sunday editor of the Boston Herald, George Pattullo, who wrote western stories that were published in popular magazines and were accompanied by Smith’s photographs.
+In 1908, 40 of his photographs were shown in Boston, which led to a collaboration with the Sunday editor of the Boston Herald, George Pattullo, who wrote western stories published in popular magazines and were accompanied by Smith’s photographs.
 Two of these included Saturday Evening Post and Cattleman.
 Though he was the first cowboy photographer to receive considerable national exposure, he was only modestly financially successful.
-In 1912, the Eastman Kodak Company gave Smith high recognition by using his images to demonstrate the technical excellence that could be achieved with a simple box camera.
+In 1912, the Eastman Kodak Company gave Smith high recognition by using his images to demonstrate the technical excellence achieved with a simple box camera.